Zilvaro/adenwell-ecommerce/README.md

 * The code in Code Institute's video on the Boutique Ado project was used as the main reference point to set up an e-commerce / online store project using HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe, and AWS S3 as storage.

+* Elements of the github.com/josswe26 work code were used for Review app and unit testing.

 ## Known Bugs